twilio/twilio-verify-passkeys/README.md

 2. Open the project in IntelliJ IDEA or Android Studio or open `iosApp` module in Xcode.
 3. Set your backend URL [BaseUrl](https://github.com/twilio/twilio-verify-passkeys/blob/main/iosApp/iosApp/Core/AuthenticationManager.swift#L22) and [Entitlements](https://github.com/twilio/twilio-verify-passkeys/blob/main/iosApp/iosApp/iosApp.entitlements#L7)
 4. Build and run the iOS app from the `iosApp` module.

+**Note**: To start sign up/in flows, the iPhone must have a valid iCloud account to store and fetch passkeys.

 ## Project Structure <a name="project-structure"></a>